 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Antarctica is not only an adventurous and remote location, getting there is an expedition itself.
-The Antarctica holidays are a cruise trip that lasts around 20 days, which starts and ends in Santiago in Chile.
-The expedition encompasses a magnificent and breathtaking tour of the Chilean fjords, ancient glaciers of the Antarctic, and the unique landscapes that make up the Antarctic.
-You will also get to see the awe-inspiring wildlife of Antarctica that includes penguins, whales, leopard seals, albatrosses and sea eagles, all while savoring the icy, magnificent and unique scenes of Antarctica.
+Antarctica is not only an adventurous and remote location; getting there is an expedition in itself.
+The Antarctica holidays are a cruise trip that lasts around 20 days and starts and ends in Santiago, Chile.
+The expedition encompasses a magnificent and breathtaking tour of the Chilean fjords, the ancient glaciers of the Antarctic, and the unique landscapes that make up the Antarctic.
+You will also get to see the awe-inspiring wildlife of Antarctica, which includes penguins, whales, leopard seals, albatrosses, and sea eagles, all while savoring the icy, magnificent, and unique scenes of Antarctica.
 It is a must-try tour for those of you with a zest for adventure.